Panic Attack Treatment in Wylie, TX

 These criteria are determined by the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), published by the American Psychiatric Association.

-Keep in mind if you have occasional panic attacks but not a diagnosed panic disorder, you can still benefit from treatment.
+If you have occasional panic attacks but not a diagnosed panic disorder, you can still benefit from treatment.
 If your panic attacks aren’t treated, they can get worse and may develop into panic disorder or phobias.

 What are the Symptoms of a Panic Attack?

-• Fear of losing control or going crazy
+- Fear of Losing Control: Overwhelming fear of losing control or going crazy.

 What are the Benefits of Panic Disorder Treatment?